David-Daku/dad-projects/README.md

 # dad-projects
-Project Repository For David Daku Java,Javascript,Angular,React,SQL,Swing,SQlite3
+Project Repository For Switch Barter and Trade Directory